midtown-ai/glossary/glossary/f.md

  See also [F], [MNIST Dataset]

 # Feature

+ :warning: features are expected to be independent variables between each other (and the output/prediction is dependent on the inputs/features)

  `Input parameter to the model`.
 Which features are important to make the right prediction?
 Beware that the dataset needs to be at least 10 times the number of features.